privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The Bidding service exposes an API endpoint GenerateBids.
 The BuyerFrontEnd service sends GenerateBidsRequest to the Bidding service, that includes required input for bidding.
 The code for bidding is prefetched from Cloud Storage and cached in Bidding service.
-After processing the request, the Bidding service returns the GenerateBidsResponse which includes bids that correspond to each ad (AdWithBid).
+After processing the request, i.e. generating bids, the Bidding service returns the GenerateBidsResponse to BuyerFrontEnd service.

-The communication between the BuyerFrontEnd service and Bidding service occurs between each service’s TEE and request-response is end-to-end encrypted.
+The communication between the BuyerFrontEnd service and Bidding service occurs between each service’s TEE and request-response is end-to-end encrypted using [HPKE][48] and TLS/SSL.
 The communication also happens over a private VPC network.

 ```
 syntax = "proto3";